To help you visualise where we are in terms of the window for these monthly OS updates, here's a helpful chart:

 3: As a last resort, if the 'long press power down' action doesn't work then try holding down power and 'volume down' together for 12 seconds.
 This is a harder reboot and worked for me when the step above didn't.
 Please comment if you have other advice!!

-As usual and as per the graphic above (the rectangles in a shade of red), one other supported Windows 10 Mobile branch has now stopped getting updates, so all those older phones (Lumia 930, 830, 735, 640, etc.) finishing life on the Creators Update (if the user was clued up enough to have been on the Insiders Programme for most of 2017) now have a decision to make.
+As usual and as per the graphic above (the rectangles in a shade of red), other Windows 10 Mobile branches have now stopped getting updates, so all those older phones (Lumia 930, 830, 735, 640, etc.) finishing life on the Creators Update (if the user was clued up enough to have been on the Insiders Programme for most of 2017) now have a decision to make.
 Device name spoofing can help keep these in step with 1709 for the rest of the year, but you'll need to geek out just a bit to accomplish this.
 Only proceed if you fancy a challenge.

-The same has applied for a while for phones finishing life on the Anniversary Update (AU) in November 2018, which is why that linked tutorial above takes the old Lumia 735 as its example - if that can be hacked a little up to 1709 then most other phones from the era or since can also be.
+The same has applied for a while for phones finishing life on the Anniversary Update (AU) in November 2018, which is why that linked tutorial above takes the old Lumia 735 (with 1GB RAM) as its example - if that can be hacked a little up to 1709 then most other phones from the era or since can also be.

 But for anyone with a phone legitimately (or otherwise) on branch 1709, as usual, in today's vulnerability-stricken, malware-strewn and fraudulent times, we should never disregard security fixes and, the later the branch and security state, the better.
 So update when convenient and then feel free to look a little more smug than before.